Lab Alumni

 Bradley Walls, MS 2009

 Brad completed his master’s thesis, “Quantitative Palebiogeography of Maysvillian (Late Ordovician) Brachiopod Species of the Cincinnati Arch: a Test of Niche Modeling Methods for Paleobiogeographic Reconstruction” in May 2009.
 His research combined sedimentology and paleontology to implement and ground truth methods of ecological niche modeling in brachiopod species of the Late Ordovician (Maysvillian) Corryville and Mount Auburn Formations and equivalents in the Cincinnati Arch region.
 Brad earned grants from the Geological Society of America and the Paleontological Society to support his research.
 He presented results at two Annual GSA meetings and the 2009 NAPC, and has published his thesis work in Palaeogeography, Palaeoclimatology, Palaeoecology and Paleontological Contributions.
-Brad now works as a petroleum geologist for Weatherford Laboratories in Houston, Texas.
+Brad began his career as a petroleum geologist for Weatherford Laboratories in Houston, Texas.

 OLYMPUS DIGITAL CAMERAKaitlin Maguire, MS 2008